aweber/rabbitmq-autocluster/README.rst

 General Settings
 ^^^^^^^^^^^^^^^^
-The following settings apply to the general configuration of the plugin.
+The following settings apply to the general configuration of the plugin:

 **Backend Type**